Canon 5D vs T6i

-The Canon EOS 5D and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2005 and February 2015.
+The Canon EOS 5D and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were announced, respectively, in August 2005 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C (T6i) sensor.
-The 5D has a resolution of 12.7 megapixel, whereas the T6i provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D has a resolution of 12.7 megapixels, whereas the T6i provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is notably smaller (22 percent) than the Canon 5D.
 Moreover, the T6i is substantially lighter (38 percent) than the 5D.
 It is worth mentioning in this context that the 5D is splash and dust resistant, while the T6i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (T6i).
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.